 Add volume and interest to your hips and bottom to make them look curvier and your shoulders smaller.

-The right neckline for the inverted triangle body shape is one that plays down the wide shoulders and / or bust.
+The right neckline for the inverted triangle body shape plays down the wide shoulders and/or bust.

-To achieve this, necklines should be slim and long to visually reduce the width of the upper body.
+Necklines should be slim and long to reduce the width of the upper body visually.
 Deep and narrow scoop, U-or V-necklines are great.

 Avoid wide and low necklines - such as off-shoulder, bateau, square, and Sabrina styles, that would add to the width of the shoulder line.